FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Outside of these differences, this mode behaves much the same as the **Third-party login and registration** mode.

-This is the final mode where users can register and login to your application.
+This is the final mode where users can register and log in to your application.
 The remaining modes are used entirely for authorization, usually to application programming interfaces (APIs).
 We'll cover these modes next.

 ### Third-party service authorization